Read Now: Adopted 2021-2022 City Budget

-Click the links below to read the proposed 2021-2022 City of Midland budget.
+Click the links below to read the adopted 2021-2022 City of Midland budget.
 Use the bookmarks tab located in the documents to navigate.

 WATCH: What's Up in the City!
 Breaks Down 2021-22 City Budget